NPHP1 Family Foundation

 Family Foundations Make the Difference.

 After large non-profits, vocal and active family foundations are the next best drivers of medical research efforts.
 This is especially true of rare diseases for which there are no traditional foundations.
-By funding projects independently, family foundations like ours often determine what researchers focus on.
+By funding projects independently, family foundations like ours often determine which gene therapies are pursued.

-With money comes research and with research comes cures.
+With money comes drug development and drug development means cures.

-Compared to the millions of dollars required for large-scale clinical trials, research into gene-specific therapies is often funded with $100,000 or less.
 Science is on the brink of a rapid acceleration in the number of available therapies and the pace with which they are developed.
+Every advancement brings with it efficiencies of both time and money – meaning every dollar goes farther.

-Scientific advancements are enabling incredible new treatments for rare diseases.
+Scientific advances are enabling incredible new gene therapies.
 These therapies can have profound impacts – on the specific gene they are designed to target.
-This is why a therapeutic treatment that is focused directly on the NPHP1 gene is so important for the children and adults affected by NPH and NPHP1 retinal dystrophies.
+This is why a gene therapy that is focused directly on the NPHP1 gene is so important for the children and adults affected by NPHP1 retinal dystrophies.

 Specific therapies target specific genes.
 We’re working on this one.